 Many Fairfax and Northern Virginia patients decide on a breast reduction by researching doctors in the area, but there is more to excellent care than beautiful before and after photos.
 Here are qualifications that your breast reduction surgeon should have:

-- Specialized training in breast and breast reconstructive surgery.
+- Specialized training in breast surgery.